paulsengroup/hictk/docs/cpp_api/cooler.rst

 API to operate on .cool files.
 Compared to the generic API, this API provides:

-* more control on how files are opened
+* more control over how files are opened
 * direct access to HDF5 group and datasets
 * lower overhead
 * support for creating .cool files